PatricioGuinle/CoffeMIDI/README.md

 In the second column of the grid result you can find the Cosine Similarity value between the picked song and the closest ones in the Database.
 You can Also click on the 'Search' button to change the picked theme.

-* Start playing results to evaluate the quality of recomendations:
+* Click listen the results in order to evaluate the quality of recomendations:

 <p align="center">
   <img src="https://github.com/PatricioGuinle/CoffeMIDI/blob/main/readme%20img/step 4.png?raw=true" alt="Coffe MIDI Step4"/>